timtimtim3/DL2_EMPSN/blogpost.md

 where $`\phi_f`$ is another MLP.

 Although MPNNs have been successful in various applications, they are limited in their expressivity.
 Due to their local nature, MPNNs can only capture information from immediate neighbors, which limits their ability to capture complex topological structures in the data.
-In fact, it has been shown that MPNNs are isomorphic to the Weisfeiler-Lehman graph isomorphism test, and that MPNNs can be considered as a 1-dimensional Weisfeiler-Lehman (1-WL) graph isomorphism test (Xu et al., 2018).
+In fact, it has been shown that MPNNs are isomorphic to the Weisfeiler-Lehman graph isomorphism test and that MPNNs can be considered as a 1-dimensional Weisfeiler-Lehman (1-WL) graph isomorphism test (Xu et al., 2018).
 This means that MPNNs are limited in capturing higher-dimensional topological structures in the data.
 Figure 1 illustrates an example where two graphs with different topological structures would yield the same result by 1-WL.

 <table align="center">
     <tr align="center">